 Our innovative approach to drug development has resulted in multiple drug candidates that are progressing in clinical development.
 For each drug candidate, application of our DCE Platform® resulted in a novel, differentiated, and potentially superior product, building on a product concept that starts with an approved drug.

-Through our wholly owned development candidates and our strategic collaborators, our DCE Platform-derived pipeline of product candidates includes novel drugs to treat a range of disease areas including pulmonary diseases, cystic fibrosis, central nervous system (CNS) disorders, as well as autoimmune and inflammatory diseases.
+Through our wholly owned development candidates and our strategic collaborators, our DCE Platform-derived pipeline of product candidates includes novel drugs to treat a range of disease areas including autoimmune and inflammatory diseases and central nervous system (CNS) disorders

 To learn more about Concert’s sponsored clinical trials, please visit clinicaltrials.gov.